 - 1. The oral problem-solving examination will be held Week 17.
 A specific date and time will be assigned later in the term. - 2.
 Questions to be used during the actual oral exam will be reviewed at the end of each PBL situation.
 This will provide you opportunity to practice the questions and review your responses with the tutor. - 3.
-Examination questions are listed in Appendix C and the marking format is in Appendix D. - 4.
+Examination questions are listed in Appendix D and the marking format is in Appendix E. You will be asked 4 of the 6 questions during the exam. - 4.
 The oral problem-solving exam is 30% of the final course mark.